tjd1234/cmpt383summer2022/docs/assignments/rationals.md

   sorts any list of values implementing `Ord`) will be given.
 So this assignment is out of 27 (instead of 36).

+- Here are two ways to calculate timings for your Haskell code:

-- For calculating timings, please add a `main` function to the end of your [rational.hs](haskell/rational.hs) file and call the sorting code there.
+  1. Add a `main` function to the end of your [rational.hs](haskell/rational.hs) file and call the sorting code there.
      *Compile* this file, and time it using the command-line *time* command.
      See [mainDemo.hs](haskell/mainDemo.hs) for an example of how to write `main`, how to get a list of random numbers, and how to compile it with `ghc`.

+  2. In the Haskell interpreter `ghci` use the command `:set +s`.
+This will show you the running time, in seconds, for each evaluated expression:

+     ```haskell
+     > :set +s
+     > product [1..10000]
+     ... huge number ...
+     (0.54 secs, 112,187,640 bytes)
+     ```

 More details may be posted here closer to the assignment deadline.